rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Making a plan

-The Webpacker defaults I've just described highlight a key feature of Webpacker critical to our decision to make the move at all:
+The key feature of Webpacker critical to our decision to making the switch is this:

 > Webpacker allows Webpack and Sprockets to be used side-by-side.

-This means it is possible to compile `some_module.js` via Webpack and `another_module.js` via Sprockets.
-We could then later migrate `another_module.js` to Webpack when we're ready and so on until we've nothing left to transfer.
-We liked this approach because it allowed us to have smaller changesets and more easily address issues through our continuous integration and QA process.
+The ability to compile `some_module.js` via Webpack and `another_module.js` via Sprockets allowed us to move dependencies over to Webpack gradually, in smaller changesets.
+This approach allowed us to more easily address issues through our continuous integration and QA process.
+With any upgrade, our primary goal is *Don't break the site.*

 Here's a high level overview of how we broke down the move to Webpack from Sprockets:

 1. *Prep phase*
-  	- Add Webpacker to the project
-  	- Setup dependencies in development and remote servers (upgrade `node.js`, install `yarn`)
+  	- Add Webpacker and setup dependencies in development and remote servers (upgrade `node.js`, install `yarn`)
   	- Deploy a small Webpack bundle (with no critical code) to iron out deployment concerns, including Nginx and capistrano configuration

 1. *Migration phase*